The Ultimate Guide to Wedding Venue Dry Hire in the UK

 You should also clarify insurance requirements, damage deposit terms, and liability coverage expectations for the venue and your chosen suppliers.

-A dedicated duty manager on-site throughout your event ensures smooth operations and guest safety during the celebration.
+A dedicated duty manager is on-site throughout your event to ensure smooth operations and guest safety during the celebration.

 Utilities and Access Points